zevnda/browser-history-extractor/README.md

 # Browser History Extractor

-A TypeScript tool for extracting and analyzing browser history data from Firefox and Chrome browsers.
+A simple TypeScript tool for extracting and analyzing browser history data from Firefox and Chrome browsers.

 ## Installation